jakesgordon/sprite-factory/README.md

 The sprite-factory gem (>= v1.4.0) plays nice with the upcoming Rails 3.1 asset pipeline with a few simple steps:

- * add the sprite-factory to your Gemfile, including your chosen image library dependency:
+Add the sprite-factory to your Gemfile, including your chosen image library dependency:

     group :assets do
       gem 'sprite-factory', '>= 1.4.0'
       gem 'chunky_png'
     end

- * store your images in Rails 3.1 `app/assets/images` sub-folders, e.g
+Store your images in Rails 3.1 `app/assets/images` sub-folders, e.g

     app/assets/images/avatars/*.png
     app/assets/images/icons/*.png
     ...

- * create a Rake task for regenerating your sprites, e.g. in `lib/tasks/assets.rake`
+Create a Rake task for regenerating your sprites, e.g. in `lib/tasks/assets.rake`

     require 'sprite_factory'